 The Sunday Chapter was created by Angela Giakas and it’s a website inspiring others to “live a stylish and adventurous life.”
 Her content is so up-lifting.
 I love this website for travel inspiration and for tips on food, beauty, and lifestyle.

 Career Girl Daily is by far my favorite website for career-related posts.
 They’ve got all of it covered.
-You can learn how to nail an interview, dress for success, and become the best #girlboss through reading their material.
-If you’re a twenty something who cares about your career and future, you need this online magazine in your life, pronto.
+You can learn how to nail an interview, dress for success, and plan like a boss through reading their material.
+If you’re a twenty-something who cares about your career and future, you need this online magazine in your life, pronto.

 Main topics: Career, culture, wellness, living, travel, fashion & beauty

 Start with: How to grow old with yourself, Lessons learned from living alone, Network with confidence

 Rachael Kable is an Australian author & host of @themindfulkind podcast.
 Her blog is filled with mindfulness tips and practices.
 If you need help navigating stress or enjoying the little things, check out her posts or podcast.